Transfer Student FAQ's

 5. Your room- Many students are able to find their study sanctuary at home.
 The residence halls are one of the best places to study – quiet, comfortable, high-speed internet and you don’t have to get out of your pajamas to hammer out that research paper.

-A: The best way to have a one-on-one meeting with your professor is to visit with them during their office hours.
+The best way to have a one-on-one meeting with your professor is to visit with them during their office hours.
 If a professor's office hours do not work with your schedule, try emailing them to set up an appointment.

-Non-Resident and International Students
+Non-Resident and International Students:

 Degree Partnership Program (DPP) Topics

-A: DPP allows students to be “co-enrolled” at both Oregon State and a community college partner.
+DPP allows students to be “co-enrolled” at both Oregon State and a community college partner.

-A: DPP allows students to take advantage of what both schools have to offer.
+DPP allows students to take advantage of what both schools have to offer.
 They can combine classes together from both Oregon State and the partner school to have full time enrollment for Financial Aid purposes.
 Students can also get academic advising at both campuses as well as other student services.

-A: Generally, students who are early on in their college career get the most benefit from the DPP program.
+Generally, students who are early on in their college career get the most benefit from the DPP program.
 A current Oregon State student who may need to pick up some lower division (100 or 200 level) classes can also benefit from expanded offerings and different class sizes.
 Additionally, students who are trying to save money or may be in financial hardship.

 Students may transfer up to 135 quarter credits including those from partner community colleges and any other regionally accredited institutions.
 Be sure to talk with your advisor to determine if taking classes through DPP aligns with your academic plan.

-A: Visit the DPP Student website
+Visit the DPP Student website.

 Financial Aid Topics

-A: When you complete your FAFSA, be sure to add OSU (school code 003210).
+When you complete your FAFSA, be sure to add OSU (school code 003210).
 If you have already completed your FAFSA, you can log back into fafsa.ed.gov and add OSU as well.

-A: Complete the FAFSA as early as possible.
+Complete the FAFSA as early as possible.
 The FAFSA is available in October and OSU’s Financial Aid priority deadline is February 28th.
 Some funds are limited so meeting the deadline will help to be considered for these limited funds if students are eligible based on the FAFSA.
 Check with other schools for their deadlines.

-A: There isn’t really a way to “speed up processing” but you should make sure you are completing the FAFSA and possible requirements once the FAFSA has been submitted early and completely.
+There isn’t really a way to “speed up processing” but you should make sure you are completing the FAFSA and possible requirements once the FAFSA has been submitted early and completely.

 Here are a few helpful suggestions: